 Your Organization Already Outsources

-Outsourcing is a dirty word in some circles, though in reality nearly all organizations outsource multiple solutions within their business – and many of them are critical to their operations.
+Outsourcing is a dirty word in some circles, though, in reality, nearly all organizations outsource multiple solutions within their business – and many of them are critical to their operations.
 From logistics to HR, from legal to manufacturing, businesses outsource many functions.
 Often these functions are essential to the operation of the business, and nobody blinks an eye at outsourcing these activities.

-InfoSec is an area where the arguments for outsourcing are strong, and they’re similar to the rationale for outsourcing other key functions:
+Cybersecurity is an area where the arguments for outsourcing are strong, and they’re similar to the rationale for outsourcing other key functions:

 Interestingly, the objections are also the same really: